 Chocolate Donuts

-- Preheat the oven to 325F and grease a donut pan very well.
+- Preheat the oven to 325ºF and grease a donut pan very well.

-- In a medium bowl, whisk together the coconut flour, sweetener, cocoa powder, baking powder, and salt.
-Stir in the eggs, melted butter, and vanilla extract, then stir in the cold coffee or water until well combined.
+- In a medium bowl, whisk together the coconut flour, sweetener, cocoa powder, protein powder, baking powder, and salt.
+Stir in the eggs, melted butter, and vanilla extract, then stir in the liquid until well combined.

 - Divide the batter among the wells of the donut pan.
 If you have a six-well donut pan, you may need to work in batches.